JasonSmithSO/LEGO-Dimensions-PC/README.md

 # LEGO-Dimensions-PC
-Unofficial way to play LEGO Dimensions on PC, note.
-This doesn't work on MacOS
+Unofficial way to play LEGO Dimensions on MacOS.

 # Below you can see how to play LEGO Dimensions on PC